Maia-Everett/lintian.eu/_posts/2024-01-14-warcraft-retrospective-10.md

 * The gryphon rider [Kurdran](https://warcraft.wiki.gg/wiki/Kurdran_Wildhammer) has located the hidden [Forthress Auchindoun](https://warcraft.wiki.gg/wiki/Fortress_Auchindoun), which Alleria suspects will be used for staging a new offensive against Azeroth.
 You must raze the fortress swiftly and retreat before the enemy can retaliate.

   This mission is quick if you know what to do and frustrating if you don't.
 Despite the mission briefing, you don't actually have either Kurdran or Alleria here.
 Instead, you have Turalyon and Danath and some starting troops.
 Your objective is to destroy the orange player (the Bleeding Hollow clan) and bring Turalyon and Danath to your starting location.
-The quickest way to win to immediately send your starting army to the orange player's location (which you have to know beforehand or discover), raze their base, then retreat before the other orc players overwhelm you.
+The quickest way to win is to immediately send your starting army to the orange player's location (which you have to know beforehand or discover), raze their base, then retreat before the other orc players overwhelm you.

   Again, the mission encourages you to be swift and daring, but doesn't force you to.
 You can still win the traditional way by building a base, it's just harder.